-There is the Lake with a boat (used at your own risk) for trout fishing along with the the Tennis Court are a massive added bonus to able to use when staying on this fine country estate.
+There is the lake with a boat (used at your own risk) for trout fishing along with the the tennis court are a massive added bonus to able to use when staying on this fine country estate.

 Sleeps 7 - 4 bedrooms, 3 toilets, 2 bathrooms

-The house is entered on the ground floor with the 3 bedrooms:
+The ground floor has 3 bedrooms:

 Bedroom 1: The master bedroom has a double bed

 Bedroom 2:Twin beds